Castres: History

 Around 1560, the majority of the population of Castres converted to Protestantism.
 In the wars of the latter part of the 16th century the inhabitants sided with the Protestant party, fortified the town, and established an independent republic.
 Castres was one of the largest Protestant strongholds in southern France, along with Montauban and La Rochelle.
 Henry of Navarre, leader of the Protestant party, who later became King Henry IV of France, stayed in Castres in 1585.
 The Protestants of Castres were brought to terms, however, by King Louis XIII in 1629, and Richelieu came himself to Castres to have its fortifications dismantled.
 Nonetheless, after these religious wars, the town, now in peace, enjoyed a period of rapid expansion.
 Business and traditional commercial activities revived, in particular fur and leather-dressing, tanning, and above all wool trade.
 Culture flourished anew, with the founding of the Academy of Castres in 1648.
 Castres was turned by the Catholic Church into an active center of Counter-Reformation, with the establishments of several convents in town, and the building of the Palace of the Bishops of Castres by Monsignor Tubœuf, still the most famous monument in town today, completed in 1673.

-A new cathedral was also built, after the destructions of the religious wars.
-Perhaps even more important, Castres was made the seat of the Chambre de l'Édit of the Parliament of Toulouse, a court of justice detached from the Parliament of Toulouse and in charge of dealing with the cases involving the Protestants of Languedoc, a measure of protection granted to them by the Edict of Nantes.
+A new cathedral was also built after the destructions of the religious wars.
+Perhaps even more importantly, Castres was made the seat of the Chambre de l'Édit of the Parliament of Toulouse, a court of justice detached from the Parliament of Toulouse and in charge of dealing with the cases involving the Protestants of Languedoc, a measure of protection granted to them by the Edict of Nantes.
 This court attracted much business to Castres.
 In 1665, there were 7,000 inhabitants in Castres, 4,000 of whom Catholic, and 3,000 Protestant.

-In 1670 however, the Chambre de l'Édit was transferred to Castelnaudary, much to the discontent of even the catholic citizens of Castres, who lost a major source of business and revenue with the departure of the lawyers and the plaintiffs.
+In 1670, however, the Chambre de l'Édit was transferred to Castelnaudary, much to the discontent of even the catholic citizens of Castres, who lost a major source of business and revenue with the departure of the lawyers and the plaintiffs.
 The Revocation of the Edict of Nantes soon followed, and Castres suffered greatly when many Protestants chose to go into exile.
 Then came the plague of 1720-1721 and the fire of 1724.
 Last but not least, Castres lost its liberal charter in 1758.
 In the 1760s, a few years after the famous Calas Affair in Toulouse, Castres made the headlines nationwide: Pierre-Paul Sirven and his wife, both Protestants, were wrongly accused of having murdered their daughter in order to prevent her from converting to Catholicism.
 Tried and sentenced to death in absentia on March 29, 1764, they were defended by Voltaire, and eventually exonerated in 1771.